ritwiksinha53/Internship/README.md

-# Internship at Flip Robo Technologies
+# Practicing the cores of data science